Human rights defenders explained

 They are community leaders, lawyers, activists, journalists and bloggers.
 They are often working in conflict or post-conflict zones, and they are defending the rights of the poorest and most marginalised.

-Blessed Oscar Romero, whose centenary is on 15 August 2017, was a human rights defender.
+Saint Oscar Romero, who was born on 15 August 1917, was a human rights defender.
 His refusal to be silenced cost him his life.

 What rights are they defending?